-Basically Apple’s take on Dolby Atmos for Headphones and Sony’s upcoming PS5 3D Audio, spatial audio is designed to deliver surround sound and 3D audio via your headphones – specifically your Apple AirPods Pro and AirPods Max headphones.
-The feature arrived as part of iOS 14 in September.
+Essentially Apple’s take on Dolby Atmos for Headphones and Sony’s PS5 3D Audio, Apple Spatial Audio is designed to deliver surround sound and 3D audio through headphones – and in optimal fashion (with dynamic head tracking) through specific AirPods and Beats models.

 Apple spatial audio takes 5.1, 7.1 and Dolby Atmos signals and applies directional audio filters, adjusting the frequencies that each ear hears so that sounds can be placed virtually anywhere in 3D space.
 Sounds will appear to be coming from in front of you, from the sides, the rear and even above.
 The idea is to recreate the audio experience of a cinema.